benslaiman-ai/scci-edge-ai-orchestrator/README.md

 User experience should remain consistent even when underlying resources change.

-Inspired by continuity concepts commonly found in telecommunications networks, SCCI explores mechanisms that allow conversations and tasks to continue despite node changes or failures.
+Inspired by continuity mechanisms commonly found in telecommunications networks, SCCI explores ways to maintain conversations and services despite node changes or failures.

-A practical demonstration includes disconnecting an active node during a conversation and continuing the workflow through another available resource.
+One demonstration intentionally disconnects an active node during a conversation while allowing the session to continue through another available resource.

 ---